KAcotton/zmk/README.md

 I designed the keyboard with Cosmos Keyboard Generator.
+Thank you ryanis.cool

 skree.us will be printing and assembling the keyboard for me.